Is Rio de Janeiro Safe? Everything You Need to Know

-How to be safe in Rio: Essential tips for a secure visit
+How to stay safe in Rio de Janeiro: Essential tips

 Blend in: Avoid looking too much like a tourist (i.e., don’t walk around with a giant map or expensive camera hanging around your neck).
 Keep things low-key, and you’ll attract less attention.